University Writing Portfolio (UWP)

 • Organization: Your writing demonstrates that you thoughtfully placed and connected your ideas.
 Your organization of ideas into sentences and paragraphs seems intentional.

 • Clarity: You are aware of your audience and write for your reader to understand your thoughts or what the paper is about.
-You deliberately established and maintained a focus.
-Your writing clearly expresses your ideas.
+You deliberately establish and maintain a focus.
+Your writing clearly expresses your ideas through careful sentences, word choice, and punctuation.

-For more information regarding the types of papers to submit, check out the UWP FAQ page.
+For more information regarding the types of papers to submit, check out the Frequently Asked Questions page.

 Prepare your documents: Be sure the papers you are planning to upload are in .doc, .docx, or PDF format.
 Do not take screenshots of your papers.